 Ultimately, it is researchers whose commitments and practices embody and bring open science to life.
-As you begin to prepare your doctorate - the last stage of your education and the first stage of your professional life - it is therefore up to you to put these principles into practice.
+As you begin to prepare your doctorate - the last stage of your education and the first stage of your professional life - use this guide to start a conversation within your research team.

-The Passport For Open Science is a guide designed to accompany you at every step of your research, from developing your scientific approach to the dissemination of your research results.
+The Passport For Open Science is a guide designed to accompany you in any field of study, at every step of your research, from developing your scientific approach to the dissemination of your research results.
 It provides a set of tools and best practices that can be directly implemented and is aimed at researchers from all disciplines.